Skip to content

 }

-// Known threat lists = block and notify
+// Known abuse signals = block and notify

 return "BLOCK_WITH_ADMIN_ALERT";